j-rattigan/AZ-104/1 - Pre-Req for Azure Admins/2 - Intro to Azure Cloud Shell/2 - What is Azure CS.md

 ## 🔥 3.
 Analogy
 It’s like having a Swiss Army knife for Azure — a ready-to-go toolkit that works anywhere, anytime.

-## ✅ 4.
-One-Sentence Summary
-Azure Cloud Shell is a browser-based command line that comes pre-loaded with tools, supports both Bash and PowerShell, and saves your work — all without installing anything.